-This chapter outlines the work of the World Trade Organization (WTO) in 2016 - particularly relating to implementing the results of the Ninth Ministerial Conference in Bali and Tenth Ministerial Conference in Nairobi and the work anticipated in 2017.
+This chapter outlines the work of the World Trade Organization (WTO) in 2017 - particularly relating to implementing the results of the Ninth Ministerial Conference in Bali and Tenth Ministerial Conference in Nairobi and preparations for the Eleventh WTO Ministerial Conference in Buenos Aires, Argentina in December 2017.
 This chapter also details work of WTO Standing Committees and their subsidiary bodies, provides an overview of the implementation and enforcement of the WTO Agreement, and discusses accessions of new Members to this rules-based organization.
-The focus of this chapter is on actions taken by the Obama Administration during 2016.
-Going forward, and as discussed in the President's Trade Agenda in Chapter I, the Trump Administration will provide more details regarding its policies with respect to the WTO.